 Dog owners facing liability for a bite might employ several defenses to counter a claim.
 One common defense is asserting that the victim was trespassing or unlawfully on the owner’s property at the time of the incident.
 Another frequent argument is provocation, where the owner claims that the victim provoked the dog, leading it to bite.
 Additionally, if the dog was performing official duties, such as when it’s a police or military dog, the owner might argue that the dog’s actions were justified given its role and the circumstances.

-Help If You’ve Been Injured by a Dog Bite in Los Angeles
+Contact Our Attorneys If You’ve Been Injured by a Dog Bite in Thousand Oaks

 Dealing with the aftermath of a dog bite can be overwhelming, both physically and emotionally.
 Knowing your rights and the legal avenues available is vital for a fair resolution.
 At Ardalan & Associates, our experienced legal team is here to guide you through every step, ensuring you receive the compensation you deserve.
 Don’t hesitate to contact us for a free consultation on your specific situation.